 - Provide SMEs to address current industry concerns of legislative, regulatory or government bodies

 - Provide SMEs to participate in specific technical or standards activity of interest (NERC, IEEE, IEC SC 8A, AWEA)

-User groups and working groups are member-only activities, and they may operate under a confidentiality agreement to produce work products which are for members only.
-Alternatively, the user groups or working groups may produce work for the benefit of a larger audience.
-At the present time, there is one user group and five working groups, as described below.
+Users groups and working groups are member-only activities, and they may operate under a confidentiality agreement to produce work products which are for members only.
+Alternatively, the users groups or working groups may produce work for the benefit of a larger audience.
+At the present time, there is one users group and five working groups, as described below.

-Wind and Solar Plant Operations and Maintenance (O&M) User Group – Bjorn Hedges, NAES
+Wind and Solar Plant Operations and Maintenance (O&M) Users Group – Bjorn Hedges, NAES

-The O&M User Group represents a large and vibrant community of owners and operators of wind and solar power plants.
-The topic of the O&M User Group is asset management of wind and solar power plants.
+The O&M Users Group represents a large and vibrant community of owners and operators of wind and solar power plants.
+The topic of the O&M Users Group is asset management of wind and solar power plants.
 This is a large and active user group that meets for several days each spring and fall.

 Distributed Energy Resources (DER) Working Group – Chair, Debbie Lew, GE

 Topics covered by the DER Working Group include distributed PV, energy storage, demand management, electric transportation, distribution system design and operation, microgrids, and transactive energy.

 Reliability Working Group – Chair, Sebastian Achilles, GE